 We must always remember that the line between hominins and humans is fuzzy and arbitrary.
 That being said, of course we are naturally curious about the first beings that we would recognize as human.
 The earliest species to have been given this title is Homo habilis, which inhabited eastern Africa around 2 MYA.
 This is a benchmark transitory species, still with Australopithecine size and proportions, but with a larger braincase, more agile hands, and a command of tools.
 (Habilis means “handyman”.)
 A facial feature that made H. habilis look more human was a reduction of the snout into a flatter mouth.

 The first humans found in Europe are given the name Homo antecessor.
 Fossils from Spain date to about 1 MYA.
-A slightly younger European species is Homo heidelbergensis, dated conservatively to 600 – 400 KYA and also found in Africa and southwest Asia.
-Humans of this period could probably walk among us without a whole lot of notice.
-It takes expertise to point out the subtle anatomical differences between these early European species and modern humans (they had a flatter, longer cranium and generally more robust build).
-Heidelbergs were also beginning to exhibit some relatively sophisticated behavior such as building shelters and using spears.
+A slightly younger European species is Homo heidelbergensis, dated conservatively to 400 – 600 TYA and also found in Africa and southwest Asia.
+Humans of this period looked very similar to one another.
+It takes expertise to point out the subtle anatomical differences among these early Homo species.
+Heidelbergs exhibited some relatively sophisticated behavior such as building shelters and using spears.

 C. The Big Brain Bang